Submission to the Australian Federal Government re possible amendments to the Racial Discrimination Act 1975

 But there has been a more important effect.
 That has been to give the mass media a rationalization for why they report and discuss “The Holocaust” with such egregious bias.

 When I re-read Adams’ emails, he did at one time mention there might be ‘legal issues’.
 I presume he had in mind the Töben case.
-As long as 18C is on the statute books, it facilitates wholly one-sided coverage of this important history in mass media, schools, academia and public discuourse in general.
-Someone like Adams or his prodcuer can avoid accusations of bias by claiming they are compliant with the law.
+As long as 18C is on the statute books, it facilitates wholly one-sided coverage of this important history in mass media, schools, academia and public discourse in general.
+Someone like Adams or his producer can avoid accusations of bias by claiming they are compliant with the law.

 So what could be worse than 18C to someone of my views?
 That’s easy.
 We could have laws as strict as Germany, France or Israel – laws specifically and purposefully outlawing heterodox historical opinion.
-This often leads to extreme nuttiness. in France, for instance, it’s illegal to challenge the verdict of the Nuremberg Trials.
-Yet those trials, inter alia, found the Germans guilty of the Katyn Massacre.
+This often leads to extreme nuttiness.
+In France, for instance, it’s illegal to challenge the verdict of the Nuremberg Trials.
+Those trials, inter alia, found the Germans guilty of the Katyn Massacre.
 Yet over 20 years ago Gorbachev admitted that the Soviet Union was responsible for that massacre and apologized to the Polish Government!

 My fear is that, when the dust settles on this debate, Australia may end up with more – not less – irrational laws on the judicial enforcement of historical fact, with all “sides of politics’ cheering loudly.

 If my worst fears are realized, Australian jails will probably start to house more and more dissidents who openly dispute judicially-enforced historical orthodoxy.

 This would not be pleasant for those involved – but ultimately it may come back to haunt the ‘enforcers’.
 Indeed, I believe the Zionist Lobby, epitomized by AIPAC, may rue the day it ever pushed for such an unjustifiable legal advantage.